Health care and service providers

 Your role

-As a service provider, you can support the people you serve as they apply for Paid Leave benefits.
+As a service provider, you can support those you serve as they apply for Paid Leave benefits.
 Employees who are eligible to apply for Paid Leave benefits include:

-- Survivors or parents of survivors of sexual assault, domestic violence, harassment or stalking
+• Survivors or parents of survivors of sexual assault, domestic violence, harassment, bias crimes or stalking

-- Foster or adoptive parents who care for or want time to bond with their child during the first year after adoption or foster care placement
+• Parents, including foster or adoptive parents, want time to bond with their child during the first year after birth, adoption, or foster care placement

 When an employee applies for Paid Leave, they may need to show documentation that verifies their need for leave.
-As a service provider, you can help them put together the forms or documents they need to provide.
+As a service provider, you can help them fill out the forms or gather other documents for their Paid Leave application for benefits.

 We want to hear from you

 Creating Paid Leave Oregon takes all of us.
 We want to hear your input on the program.
-If you’d like to participate in an event or ask for a presentation from our team, email us at PaidLeave@oregon.gov.
+If you’d like to participate in an event or ask for a presentation from our team, use our Contact Us form.